 Mount Albert Grammar School

 The new Nairn Building at Mount Albert Grammar School is home to the Social Sciences Department, an upgraded library facility, and also serves as the base for Te Puna o Wairaka.
-Named after the former Headmaster, Murray Nairn (1954-1969), who dreamt of all students being housed in purposely built classrooms, not prefab buildings, it was opened in May 2024.
+Named after the former Headmaster, Murray Nairn (1954-1969), who dreamed of all students being housed in purposely built classrooms, not prefab buildings, it was opened in May 2024.

 The architectural vision by ASC Architects was intended to capture the character of the school, paying homage to tradition and the school’s heritage, while embracing the future and the modern inclusive environment intended for students.

-The large perforated screens that flow down the 2 storeys of the building, like sails rippling in the wind, were constructed using an Insol dapple pattern called ‘dusk’, made from 3mm aluminium, with an open area of 52.13%.
+The large perforated screens that flow down the 2 stories of the building, like sails rippling in the wind, were constructed using an Insol dapple pattern called ‘dusk’, made from 3mm aluminum, with an open area of 52.13%.
 That’s enough to provide the required share but to also allow enough sunlight to illuminate the interior sufficiently enough to keep growing minds awake.
 The dapple screens were finished in Duratec Titania and fixed via bracketry and vertical support to the steel support structure.

-The Plant Room might go unnoticed (as it should) but look closely and you can recognise the Solaris 50 battens.
+The Plant Room might go unnoticed (as it should) but look closely and you can recognize the Solaris 50 battens.
 They are hidden fixed, with the Duratec Matt Champagne powdercoat finish purposely dulling them to passing eyes.

-To be honest, most passing eyes will be transfixed on the Whare anyway, which uses a mixture of Solaris 50 and Solaris 75 aluminium battens for the rainscreen.
-Fixed vertically at 100mm centres via a hidden fixing detail, the closely grouped battens create strong visual lines, the intensity of the shadows from the gaps reinforcing the aesthetic and calling your attention to it.
+To be honest, most passing eyes will be transfixed on the Whare anyway, which uses a mixture of Solaris 50 and Solaris 75 aluminum battens for the rainscreen.
+Fixed vertically at 100mm centers via a hidden fixing detail, the closely grouped battens create strong visual lines, the intensity of the shadows from the gaps reinforcing the aesthetic and calling your attention to it.
 The soffit to the Whare and main building use Solaris 100 battens in the same Metwood powdercoat finish, continuing the established look of the building and providing contrast to the glazed entranceway.

 What isn’t noticeable is the bespoke engineered fixing detail which enables the batten system to be attached to the warm roof and wall system, without penetrations through the roof and walls.
 This ensures that the waterproof envelope is not compromised and avoids any thermal bridges which may compromise performance of the externally insulated roof and walls.